Darkened5ky/Wind-Waker-Item-and-Map-Tracker/README.md

 ##TODO List:
 - Create a tab for tracking Treasure/Triforce Charts.
 This will take some time and may not be done until post-release.
 (Yes, I do plan on   still doing this potentially.)
-- Ensure the platform chests properly detail what you need to do in order to get them.
-Some of these may currently be wrong.
 - Decide what to do with the Withered Trees Sidequest.
 Currently it is located at Forest Haven, but I may want to have it show for every     location a withered tree is at.
 So maybe get coordinates for these?
 - Get coordinates for all of the locations the Ghost Ship appears in.
 - Get coordinates for all of the locations Cyclos appears in.